Evri Delivery Driver Insurance

 1. Can I use my regular car insurance to drive for Evri?

 Courier insurance can be costly, especially for newer drivers, but prices vary for all sorts of reasons.
-Your age, driving history, vehicle, location, mileage, claims record, and the insurer’s own underwriting rules can all affect the quote.
+Your age, driving history, vehicle, location, mileage, claims record, delivery pattern, and the insurer’s own underwriting rules can all affect the quote.

 3. Do I need Goods in Transit insurance?